sportsbookguru/sportsbookguru.github.io/README.md

 </ul>

-<i>The table below gives the net winnings off of a $100 bet at various odds:</i><br />
+<i>The table below gives the net winnings off of a $100 bet at various odds.
+As you can see if the odds are positive, the amount of winnings on a $100 bet is equal to the positive odds.
+If the odds are negative, the winnings on $100 bet is calculated by (100/X) x 100, with X being the negative odds number:</i><br />
 <img src="docs/assets/OddsTable.JPG">

 #### Straight Bets
 A straight bet is a bet on the outcome of a single event, such as who will win a match.
 This is the most common type of bet that people make.
-The image below shows the three main types of straight bets that can be made: spread, moneyline, or total (over/under).
-This is very similar to what the interface will look like on any sportsbook, with each team being a row, and the spread, moneyline, and total score (over/under) being their own columns
+The image below shows the three main types of straight bets that can be made: (i) spread, (ii) moneyline, and (iii) total (over/under).
+This image is very similar to what the interface will look like on any sportsbook, with each team being a row, and the spread, moneyline, and total score (over/under) being their own columns
 <img src="docs/assets/StraightBet.PNG">

 ##### Spread Bets
-Betting the spread of a match means you are betting on how many points a team would win or lose by.
+Betting the spread of a match means you are betting on how many points by which a team would win or lose.
 In the above example, in the spread column, the black text (-3.5 and +3.5) tells you the <i>spread</i>.
 This means that if you picked the Packers to beat the spread, they would have to win <i>by more than</i> 3.5 points in order for you to cover (win) your bet.
 Conversely, if you bet on the Lions to cover the spread, as long as the Lions win outright, or lose by fewer than 3.5 points, you would win your bet.<br /> So if you were to make a $100 bet on the Packers to cover -3 at the -110 odds shown above, and the Packers won 21-14, then you would win your bet because the packers won by more than 3 points.
 This would return to you the $100 initially staked plus $100*100/110 = $91 in winnings.

 In the example shown above, the spread includes a half-point so there could be no tie.
 If the spread were, for example -3 and +3, and the Packers won by exactly 3 points, then this would be a tie or <i>push</i>.
 When there is a push, your stake would be returned to you, but there are no winnings.

 You'll notice the odds on this spread are -110 when betting on either team to cover.
 This is usually the case with spread bets, as the spread is meant to make either team <i>covering</i> more or less equally likely, and the Sportsbook usually sets the odds on either side so that they take a cut of each bet.

 ##### Moneyline Bets
 A moneyline bet means you are picking a team to win outright.
 Again in the above example, you can pick the Packers to win outright or the Lions to win outright.
-Notice in this bet that the odds are singificantly different than in the spread bet.
+Notice in this bet that the odds are significantly different than in the spread bet.
 This makes sense, as we see that the Packers are favored by 3 points (based on the spread).
-Therefore, picking the Packers to win outright is less risky than picking the Lions to win outright and so the potential payout of winning a moneyline bet on the Lions is higher (+154 vs. -184).
+Therefore, picking the Packers to win outright is less risky than picking the Lions to win outright and so the potential payout of winning a moneyline bet on the Lions is higher (+154 vs. -184).This means a $100 bet for the Packers to win would return the $100 plus $54 in winnings if the Packers won.
+A $100 bet for the Lions to win would return your $100 staked plus $154 in winnings, if the Lions won.

 ##### Total (Over/Under) Bets
 Over/Under bets are different from spread or moneyline bets in that rather than picking a particular team to win or cover the spread, you are betting on the total score of the match.
 The black text in the above example tells you the line on the total score, and you can bet whether the total will be higher or lower than that.
 In this example we see the total line is set at 44.5.
-The top row lets you choose the over (indicated by the "o 44.5"), and the bottom row lets you chooose the under (indicated by the "u 44.5").
+The top row lets you choose the over (indicated by the "o 44.5"), and the bottom row lets you choose the under (indicated by the "u 44.5").

 Notice again that similar to the spread bet, we see odds of -110 if you pick the over or if you pick the under.
 This is again because the total line is supposed to be set so that hitting the over or under are (generally) equally likely.